Huulab/PADD-seq/README.md

 You can download the raw sequencing data from [GEO](https://www.ncbi.nlm.nih.gov/geo/) under GSE**** to `projects/fastq/`.

 run `projects/fastq/Check.sh` and get `projects/fastq/check.log` to verify the integrity of downloaded files.

+Download the reference genome and build a reference genome index for the alignment program (bwa).

+Edit the `projects/conf/config`, and replace the `hg38_FA` `hg38_INDEX_PATH` variables with the path of your reference genome and reference genome index, respectively. replace the `TSSDAT` variable with

+run `projects/start.sh` to perform Alignment.